uib-ub/snomedct-transformation-example/README.md

-# Exmaple: Merging and denormalization the international and Norwegian release packages
+# Example: Merging and denormalization the international and Norwegian release packages

 # Setup and running the script
 Requirements: